 If you do have any problems, then Hyperoptic has a 24-hour customer support team which handles anything from router problems to connection issues.
 As with most broadband providers, there are some complaints about delayed or missed engineer visits, but in general the feedback is positive.
 It seems Hyperoptic’s speed has inspired a degree of customer loyalty.

 It’s worth pointing out that you don’t need a phone line to get Hyperoptic.
 But if you want to pair your broadband service with a home phone, you can.
 Calls are made over the internet using VoIP technology.
 This means the quality should be high but if your broadband goes down you won’t be able to make calls.

-The fact that Hyperoptic offers the fastest speeds in the UK will be enough for some people.
+The fact that Hyperoptic offers the fastest speeds in the UK will be enough for some people, provided they can get it.
 Especially those who deal with large file uploads, or those simply desperate to get away from BT Openreach.
 Even better, its bundles are pretty affordable, even when compared to more conventional fibre rivals.

 It’s a shame there are only meagre savings on offer for those who don’t want a home phone.
 Given the Openreach network is bypassed entirely, the absence of line rental and phone charges would be a huge selling point for a generation that is ‘cutting the cord’.